Early Acceptance program with New York Medical

 The remaining course requirements are those for the bachelor’s

-requirements are met, the student then applies and interviews for
+After these requirements are met, the student then applies and

-admission into the Physical Therapy program at New York Medical
+interviews for early acceptance to the Physical Therapy program at

 Physical therapy offices in the region, local hospitals and